-The big data gathered predicts the product requirements.
+The big data gathered product requirements.
 It helps brands to make all products available.
 Just the way e-commerce sites deliver excellent operations, the retail shops can also deliver the same.
 Stores can provide more personalized services to consumers by referring to past data.
 Stores can easily analyze customer buying journey and take more timely decisions.

 Big data is mostly used for marketing purpose.
 To target the right consumers, it is important to understand what exactly they want.
-Big data analyses consumers behavior and creates meaningful insights about what that buyer prefers.
+Big data analyses consumers behaviour and creates meaningful insights about what that buyer prefers.
 Big data is used for generating an effective buyer’s persona.
 The stores can target the right audience in the right manner.
 The big data helps stores understand what medium of marketing can be best suitable for the target audience.
 Simply displaying ads is not enough.
 Brands and stores should understand what offers to make to attract more consumers.
 These insights are generated using big data.

-The biggest risk of any brand and retail/e-commerce store is to produce products on large scale.
+The biggest risk of any brand and retail/e-commerce store is to produce products on a large scale.
 It is highly important to understand what amount of products should be manufactured and what amount of products should be kept in stock.
 Most of the retailers or online stores store stocks as per the demand.
 But unfortunately, there is no proper equation to calculate the exact demand.

 The retail industry is one of the most unpredictable industries.
 There can be a sudden demand for some products and a sudden drop in demand for some products.
 Stores need to understand this demand cycle.
 Big data offers meaningful insights about product demands.
 Therefore stores can order products carefully and of precise quantity.
-If stores experience a drop in demand of stock, the cost of warehousing increases.
-This leads to ultimate loss.
+If stores experience a drop in demand for the stock, the cost of warehousing increases.
+This leads to the ultimate loss.

 Better customer experience-

 As discussed, stores are trying to create good relations with their consumers like never before.
 Everyone nowadays is looking for best-personalized services.
 Just like e-commerce sites, physical stores can offer excellent customer experience with the help of personalization.
-Physical stores can send personalized notifications through mobile app or messages regarding their favorite brand and products.
+Physical stores can send personalized notifications through mobile app or messages regarding their favourite brand and products.
 Also, once the user enters the store, the salesperson can fetch users data in real time and provide good service according to purchase history.

 Big data is the best solution for overall omnichannel activities.
 It helps to enhance the performance of stores.
 Stores can use big data to improve marketing, sales, promotion and even customer experience.
 As big data also predict future demands, stores can fearlessly take some business risks.